All Episodes

 You know, a blatantly anti-Semitic cartoon on the opinion pages of the international section.

-And this is the Times, a cartoon showing a blind president Trump wearing a skull cap being led around by the Israeli prime minister Bibi Netanyahu, who's portrayed as a dog.
+And this is the Times, a cartoon showing a blind President Trump wearing a skull cap being led around by the Israeli prime minister, Bibi Netanyahu, who's portrayed as a dog.

 A leash and collar on the Netanyahu dog character is in the cartoon.

-I mean, it literally just And they took a while to apologize.
+And they took a while to apologize.

 Why did it take so long?

-I mean, once again, you have, you know, the the specter of rank anti-Semitism rearing its ugly head.
+I mean, once again, you have, you know, the specter of rank anti-Semitism rearing its ugly head.

-But again, it's the Democratic Party.
+Again, it's the Democratic Party.

 Why is this rise of anti-Semitism all throughout Europe and now America getting to unprecedented levels here?

-Not unprecedented but scary levels.
+Not unprecedented, but scary levels.

 You know, but nobody wanted to take on Congresswoman Omar's virulent anti-Semitism.

-Now it came Sunday afternoon after it issued an earlier statement saying that it was wrong to run a cartoon that contained, quote, anti-Semitic tropes, but the statement didn't contain an apology.
+Now, it came Sunday afternoon after it issued an earlier statement saying that it was wrong to run a cartoon that contained, quote, anti-Semitic tropes, but the statement didn't contain an apology.

 News statement says we're deeply sorry for the publication of the anti-Semitic political cartoon last Thursday in the print edition of the New York Times that circulates outside the U.S. We're committed to making sure nothing like this ever happens again.

-Now if it was a conservative that did anything like this right now, the boycott would be full on.
+Now, if it was a conservative that did anything like this right now, the boycott would be full on.

-There'd be no support for calls of censorship.
+There'd be no support for it.

 Get them off the air.